-"Lightning pain may be a precursor to labor but is not a sign of labor by itself," says Amy Peters, OB-GYN at Saddleback Medical Center in Laguna Hills, California, over email with Romper.
-She explains that "labor symptoms include tightening of the abdomen (as firm as your forehead) all over, that comes and goes about three to five minutes apart, each lasting about a minute."
-So if you experience lightning crotch at the beginning of labor, it's probably "related to the movements of the baby" and "may accompany the uterine contractions and simultaneously occur together," adds Mary O'Toole, OB-GYN at Saddleback Medical Center in Laguna Hills, California, also over email.
+As for whether or not all that pain is a preview to labor itself, it might be — but it might not.
+"Lightning pain may be a precursor to labor but is not a sign of labor by itself," says Dr. Peters.
+“Labor symptoms include tightening of the abdomen (as firm as your forehead) all over, that comes and goes about three to five minutes apart, each lasting about a minute."
+If you experience lightning crotch at the beginning of labor, it's probably "related to the movements of the baby" and "may accompany the uterine contractions and simultaneously occur together," adds Dr. O'Toole.
 Just as lightning crotch on its own is painful, experiencing it in combination with uterine contractions can be very uncomfortable.
 Call your OB-GYN or midwife if you think you're in labor.